Shagshag/prestashop-documentation/SceneCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Scene.php line 59
+* This property is defined in [classes/Scene.php line 59](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Scene.php#59)

 Methods